 Ski jumping competitions have been held at Holmenkollen every year from 1892 to 2008.
+In 2008 the ski jump was re-build and opened again right before the World Championships in 2011.
 Holmenkollen is regarded as being among the three most famous sports arenas in the world.
-The ski jump has been re-developed on 18 previous occasions, the last time in preparation for the World Championships in 1982
+The ski jump has been re-developed on 18 previous occasions, the last time in preparation for the World Championships in 2011.

-Holmenkollen Ski Jump has been at the heart of Norwegian skiing for over 100 years.
+Holmenkollen Ski Jump has been the heart of Norwegian skiing for over 100 years.
 The first ski jumping competition took place on 31st January 1892 when 12,000 spectators were present.
 The ski jump was constructed from branches and covered in snow.
 The longest jump was recorded at 21.5 metres and the first hill record was set by Arne Ustvedt.
 The King’s Cup went to Svein Sollid from Morgedal in the county of Telemark.
-The current record is 139 metres and was set by Andreas Kofler from Austria.
+The current record is 144 meters and was set by Robert Johansson from Norway in 2019.
 The Holmenkollen Ski Jump is world famous and represents an international symbol of ski jumping and ski sport generally.
 Holmenkollen Day, which is held annually in March, is regarded as Norway’s ‘other’ National Day, with thousands of spectators and a wonderful atmosphere.
 The ‘Holmenkollen roar’ unites the crowd across the whole social and cultural spectrum.
 From the grandstands and Gratishaugen alike, you may hear the cheers of the crowd as the ski jumpers set off down the inrun.

 Since the first event in 1892, Holmenkollen ski jump has been re-developed on no less than 18 occasions.
 Even in its second year, work commenced on developing and improving Holmenkollen ski jump.
 The landing slope was excavated in order to increase its length.
 In 1914, the first tower was erected.
 This was referred to as the ‘Tower of Babel’.
 The day after the 1927 ski jumping competition finished, the tower collapsed.
 A new, 19 metre high tower was built and the ski jump was moved backwards by 9 metres.
 The longest jump recorded on this hill was 48 metres.
 For the VI Olympic Winter Games in Oslo in 1952, permanent grandstands and a judge’s tower were built.
 Now a lift was added to the Jump Tower, together with an inrun and takeoff in reinforced concrete.
 120,000 spectators attended the large hill ski jumping event during the Olympic Games.
 This attendance record remains to this day.
 The new ski jump was tested in March 1951 and during the summer of the same year the Holmenkollen restaurant was opened.
 The restaurant was a great success and the Holmenkollen facility became an important meeting place, even in the summer.
 During the World Championships of 1966 and 1982 the facility was further extended.
 Following these changes, only small alterations have been made before the current major re-development for the 2011 World Championships that is being undertaken by Oslo Municipality.
 Please refer to the municipality’s website for further information about re-development work.